HubSpot/humanize/README.md

 ### Arrays

 ##### oxford
-Converts a list of items to a human readable string with an optional limit.
+Converts a list of items to a human readable string with an optional limit, limit string, and conjunction.

 ```javascript
 items = ['apple', 'orange', 'banana', 'pear', 'pineapple']